FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSUpdate.md

 Or if you like quick lab notes go [here](https://www.definit.co.uk/2018/06/upgrading-pks-with-nsx-t-from-1-0-x-to-1-1/)

-In essence you have to set up a Super User Principal Identity that will authenticate to NSX-T using certificates.
+In essence you have to set up a Super User Principal Identity that will authenticate to NSX-T using a certificate.

 ## NSX-T restore